eliasswu/AlphaPurify/README.md

 ```bash
 pip install alphapurify
 ```
 **Note**: pip will install the latest stable ``AlphaPurify``.
-However, the main branch of qlib is in active development.
+However, the main branch of AlphaPurify is in active development.
 If you want to test the latest scripts or functions in the main branch.
 Please install ``AlphaPurify`` with clone.

 ---